papadavis47/papadavis47/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 -->
+- 🔭 I’m currently working on my job search for a full stack web developer position.

+- 🌱 I’m currently learning React and Django.

 - ⚡ Fun fact: I love Chef's Table - a beautiful series on Netflix.
 - ⚡ Absolute fact: Donald Trump and Mike Pence are fools.